Mr-Georgie/dev-space-forum/README.md

 ## Description
-The DevSpace Forum will be made with the following technologies:
+The DevSpace Forum was made with the following technologies:

 - React & React-Router (FrontEnd)
 - TailWind CSS